mawaddahH/TestNG-Data-Provder-using-Excel/README.md

 ---

-## STEP 3: Create functions to Open & Read data from Excel.
+## STEP 3: Create functions to Open and Read data from Excel.
 Here I just followed the guide on the [TestNG Data Provider with Excel](https://www.toolsqa.com/testng/testng-data-provider-excel/) website, and I just added the `getTableArray` method two times with different argument.
 ```md